-To the point headlines work great if your audience doesn’t have the time to appreciate humorous headlines.
+To the point headlines work great if your target audience doesn’t have the time to appreciate humorous headlines.
 In this case, analyze your buyer personas and craft your headlines accordingly.

-Having this type of headline on your webinar landing page is a good idea, because it easily conveys your subject matter to your audience.
+Having this type of headline on your webinar landing page is a good idea, because it easily conveys your subject matter to your target audience.

 Uberflip’s webinar landing page headline is a good example: